MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Deploy-Nano-Server.md

 `New-NanoServerImage -DeploymentType Guest -Edition Standard -MediaPath \\Path\To\Media\en_us -BasePath .\Base -TargetPath .\NanoServer.wim -UnattendPath \\path\to\unattend.xml`

 Specifying an administrator password or computer name in this unattend file will override the values set by -AdministratorPassword and -ComputerName.

+> [!NOTE]
+> Nano Server does not support setting TCP/IP settings via unattend files.
+You can use Setupcomplete.cmd to configure TCP/IP settings.

 ### Collecting log files
 If you want to collect the log files during image creation, use the -LogPath parameter to specify a directory where all the log files are copied.